Dumont Woman Killed Blocks From Home Where Cresskill Woman Was Slain

 The adults temporarily remained unidentified Tuesday morning.

-In an odd twist, the slaying occurred less than a mile from where a Cresskill woman was brutally slain roughly 24 hours earlier.
+In an odd twist, the slaying occurred less than a mile from where a Cresskill woman was brutally slain about 24 hours earlier.

 Authorities charged a 19-year-old Lodi man with killing her and the woman's 14-year-old daughter with assisting his botched attempt at trying to dispose of the body in Overpeck Creek in Teaneck